 Dr. Bernice A. King Bio

-Through her work at the King Center, Bernice has continued to educate youth and adults about the nonviolence principles modeled by her parents.
-In 2012, she implemented an annual N.O.W.
-Encounter Summer Camp which has educated youth from New Mexico, South Carolina, Michigan, Alabama, and as far away as Cyprus.
-Because of the impact the camp had on their lives, youth from Cyprus returned two years in a row.
+Through her work at The King Center, Dr. King educates youth and adults about the nonviolent principles modeled by her parents.
+In 2012, she implemented the Camp N.O.W.
+Leadership Academy which has engaged youth from New Mexico, South Carolina, Michigan, Alabama, and as far away as the Island of Cyprus.
+Because of the impact the camp, now called Camp NOW, had on their lives, youth from Cyprus returned two years in a row.

-In 2013, as she continued her parent's legacy, she spearheaded the August 28, 2013, "Let Freedom Ring and Call to Action" event to commemorate the 50th Anniversary of the March on Washington and her father's famous "I Have a Dream" speech.
-This global event included President Obama, former Presidents Clinton and Carter, members of Congress, as well as many other international leaders, dignitaries and entertainers.
-In the spirit of her father, she was an instrumental factor in helping Aboriginals and others in Vancouver, Canada understand the importance of forgiveness, unconditional love and reconciliation, when she spoke to a crowd of over 75,000 people.
+Dr. King spearheaded the 'Let Freedom Ring and Call to Action' event to commemorate the 50th Anniversary of the March on Washington and her father's famous 'I Have a Dream' speech.
+This global event included then President Obama, former Presidents Clinton and Carter, and members of Congress, as well as many other international leaders, dignitaries and entertainers.

-She is an innovative, energetic and committed leader dedicated to fulfilling the calling of taking her parents legacy and The King Center into a new era.
+Dr. King is an innovative, energetic and committed leader dedicated to taking her parents' legacy and teachings, The King Center, and the work of creating a more peaceful, just, humane world with Nonviolence365 into a new era.